factor/factor/README.md

 including dynamic types, extensible syntax, macros, and garbage collection.
-On a practical side, Factor has a [full-featured library](https://docs.factorcode.org/content/article-vocab-index.html), supports many different platforms and has been extensively documented.
+On a practical side, Factor has a [full-featured library](https://docs.factorcode.org/content/article-vocab-index.html), supports many different platforms, and has been extensively documented.

 The implementation is [fully
 compiled](https://concatenative.org/wiki/view/Factor/Optimizing%20compiler)
 for performance while still supporting [interactive development](https://concatenative.org/wiki/view/Factor/Interactive%20development).
-Factor applications are portable between all common platforms.
+Factor applications are portable across all common platforms.
 Factor can [deploy stand-alone applications](https://concatenative.org/wiki/view/Factor/Deployment) on all platforms.
 Full source code for the Factor project is available under a BSD